 The International Affairs Fellowship (IAF) in India, sponsored by Bharti Enterprises, seeks to strengthen mutual understanding and cooperation between rising generations of leaders and thinkers in the United States and India.
 The program provides mid-career U.S. professionals who have had little or no substantial prior experience in India the opportunity to spend three to twelve months conducting research and working in India.
 Fellows are drawn from academia, business, government, journalism, NGOs, and think tanks.
 While in India, fellows develop a new professional network as well as gain fresh insights and perspectives into the country and the opportunities and challenges that confront the region.
 CFR will work with its network of contacts to assist selected fellows in finding suitable host organizations that best match the fellow’s proposed work in India.
 Possible placements include but are not limited to CFR’s local partner, the Centre for Policy Research, the Institute for Defense Studies and Analyses, or the Institute for Financial Management and Research.

 - Applicants must possess a strong record of professional achievement.

 - Although the program is intended primarily for those without substantial prior experience in India, exceptions have been made when an applicant has demonstrated that the fellowship would add a significant new dimension to his or her career.

-The duration of the fellowship is between three and twelve months.
+The fellowship runs between three and twelve months.
 The program awards a stipend of $90,000 for a period of twelve months (or a prorated amount if the duration is shorter) as well as a modest travel allowance.
 Fellows are considered independent contractors rather than employees of CFR and are not eligible for employment benefits, including health insurance.

-Please note that 2021-2022 fellowship selection will be contingent on health conditions allowing travel to, and residence in, the host country.
+Fellowship placement in 2022–23 will depend on health conditions allowing travel to, and residence in, the host country.

 Selection as an IAF in India is based on a combination of the following criteria: